Cydev007/Phishing-Url-Detection-Using-Machine-Learning-/README.md

 The above mentioned datasets are uploaded to https://github.com/Cydev007/Phising-Url-Detection-Using-Machine-Learning-/blob/main/phishing_site_urls.zip of this repository.

 ## Preprocessing
 Data preprocessing can refer to manipulation or dropping of data before it is used in order to ensure or enhance performance, and is an important step in the data mining process.
+To process the data for training I use some basic technique of NLP(Natural Language Processing).
 I use RegexpTokenizer  to tokenized words.
 And use CountVectorizer  to transform a corpora of text to a vector of term / token counts.

 ## Models & Training